FranciscoOnt/checkout-sdk-js/docs/interfaces/adyencreditcardcomponentoptions.md

 Prefill the card holder name field.
 Supported from Card component

+Prefill the card holder name field.
+Supported from Card component

 ___

 ### `Optional` holderNameRequired

 • **holderNameRequired**? : *undefined | false | true*

+Set to true to require the card holder name.

 Set to true to require the card holder name.